NCBI-Codeathons/vcf-4-population-genomics-team-elder/README.md

 - Ruvarashe Madzime, Stellenbosch University
 - Tamas Szabo,
 ## Project Goals
 The goal of this project is to analyze SARS-CoV-2 intra-host mutations in public SRA data to analyze minor alleles not identified in consensus fasta files.
-In addition to evaluating minor allele frequencies throughout the pandemic, we also aim to compare minor allele frequencies across waves of the pandemic.
-Previously identified mutations from long-term SARS-CoV-2 infections Variant of Concern (VOC) mutations will be used as a guideline to identify mutation trends.
+In addition to evaluating minor allele frequencies throughout the pandemic, we also aim to compare minor allele frequencies within specific waves of the pandemic.
+Previously identified mutations from Variant of Concern (VOC) as well long-term SARS-CoV-2 infections will be used as a guideline to identify mutation trends.
 This will give an underlying understanding of mutations developing during and before a major SARS-CoV-2 lineage takes over (i.e..
 BA.5, XBB.1.5).
 Mutation patterns identified may enable machine learning to be applied to identify future VOCs.
-Specifically we are interested in knowing which major lineage-defining mutations appear as minor alleles prior to the lineages becoming dominant.

 ## Approach
   ![Workflow](VCFCodeathon.png)

 File Descriptions:
-CovidEras.xlsv: Time periods are selected from CoVariants.org where the dominant lineage is 46%-845 prevalent in the USA.

-Minor_Allele_Query.sql: The SQL code queries the minor alleles in the SARS-CoV-2 VCF files.
-Using Amazon Athena, the data source used was AwsDataCatolog and the database was ncbi-vcf-codeathon-rc-db1.
-Metrics used is less than .5 frequency and greater than or equal to 20 reads.

-BQ.1Wave_VCF.sql: This SQL code merges the complete VCF file with a subset of the metadata so that only the VCF data between Nov 21, 2022 - Jan 16, 2023 are included.
-Other queries will take subsets for the other eras of dominant lineages.
+### Context_Data Directory:
+- CovidEras.csv: A file providing date ranges during which certain lineages were dominant.
+Times periods are determined based on CoVariants website when each lineage accounts for >50% of all sequences.
+- Gene_Positions.csv: A file providing nucleotide positions of genes in the SARS-CoV-2 genome.
+- Lineage_Def_Mutations.csv: A file containting the mutations associated with each dominant lineage throughout the pandemic.
+Only includes mutations on top of previous dominant lineages (e.g. BA.1>B.1.617.2)

+### Covid_Wave_Code Directory:
+- Code generating aggregated minor allele frequency data and mutation frequency data within the population.
+Each dominant lineage wave is given its own code directory.

 ## Results